Long biography

 Theater

-In 2009, he co-wrote the play Bonté Divine , directed by Christophe Lidon, with Roland Giraud in the lead role.
-The play was a triumph in Paris (at the Théâtre de la Gaité Montparnasse), but also in the provinces, and was performed continuously from its creation in January 2009 until March 2011.
-It has been adapted in 5 other countries.
-In 2012, he wrote the play Renaissance (directed by Christophe Luthringer) which was performed in Paris at the Théâtre de la Renaissance.
+In 2009, he co-wrote the play *Bonté Divine , directed by Christophe Lidon, with Roland Giraud in the lead role.
+The play was a triumph in Paris (at the Théâtre de la Gaité Montparnasse), as well as in other parts of France, and ran continuously from its premiere in January 2009 until March 2011.
+It has been adapted in five other countries.
+In 2012, he wrote the play * Renaissance * (directed by Christophe Luthringer), which was performed in Paris at the Théâtre de la Renaissance.

 Movie theater

-April 2019 • cinema release of the documentary film “ Le cercle des petits philosophes ”, directed by Cécile Denjean, which followed Frédéric Lenoir giving philosophy and meditation workshops in two classes in the Paris region for a school year.
+April 2019 • release in cinemas of the documentary film " The Circle of Little Philosophers ", directed by Cécile Denjean, which followed Frédéric Lenoir for a school year as he gave philosophy and meditation workshops in two classes in the Paris region.

 Comic strip

 The Prophecy of Two Worlds .
-Saga in 4 volumes.
-Screenplay by Frédéric Lenoir .
+A 4-volume saga.
+Script by Frédéric Lenoir .
 Illustrator: Alexis Chabert.
 Publisher: Albin Michel

 The Chosen One , the fabulous destiny of George W. Bush.
-Screenplay by Frédéric Lenoir .
+Script by Frédéric Lenoir .
 Illustrator: Alexis Chabert.
-Publisher: L'Echo des Savanes
+Publisher: L'Echo des Savanes.

 The Oracle of the Moon, 5 volumes .
-Screenplay by Frédéric Lenoir.
-Co-writer: Rodolphe (for volumes 3, 4, 5).
-Illustrator: Griffo
+Script by Frédéric Lenoir.
+Co-writer: Rodolphe (for volumes 3, 4, and 5).
+Illustrator: Griffo.

 Books

-Between 1987 and 2024, Frédéric Lenoir published around fifty books, encyclopedias, books of interviews, essays and novels, selling more than 10 million copies and translated into around twenty languages.
-In 2016, the magazine L'Obs established a ranking with the GFK institute which revealed that Frédéric Lenoir is the French intellectual who has sold the most books over the previous 5 years.
+Between 1987 and 2024, Frédéric Lenoir published around fifty books, including encyclopedias, interview books, essays, and novels, selling over 10 million copies and translated into some twenty languages.
+In 2016, the magazine L'Obs, in partnership with the GFK institute, published a ranking that revealed Frédéric Lenoir to be the French intellectual who had sold the most books over the previous five years.

 Commitments